boeckmann/asm6502/README.txt

        ASM6502 is a small two-pass assembler for the MOS Technology 6502 microprocessor used in many home computers of the 8-bit era.
-It consists of under 2K lines of C code and can be built with compilers conformant to the C89 standard.
+It consists of under 3K lines of C code and can be built with compilers conformant to the C89 standard.

        ASM6502 implements some advanced features, like local labels, the ability to produce listing files, and the optimization of opcodes.
-       In its current state, it is a usable assembler confirmed to generate the correct code for all supported instructions and addressing mode combinations.
-Due to the small size, macros are not supported.
+       It is able to produce byte-exact replicas of the Commodore C64 Kernal and BASIC ROMs.
+The one big feature missing is macro support.

        The assembler outputs plain binary files.